Formerly known as the Oasis Golf Course, the Palmer Course is Arnold Palmer’s magnificent masterpiece in the desert.

 This par-71 course offers you a choice of five different tees and some of the most scenic desert panoramas in Southern Nevada.
 It’s rugged canyon fairways and meticulous contour greens set this course apart as one of the best 18 holes you can play.
 The Palmer Course has been rated among the “Top 10 You Can Play” by Golf Digest.
 All but one episode of the Big Break Mesquite was hosted by the Oasis Golf Club.

-A grand opening hole.
 Standing on the back tee box feels like standing on an elevated stage.
 This converted par 4 was changed from a par 5 when the clubhouse was built in 2000.
 The approach shot is difficult due to an elevated, rather small green.
-We recommend an extra club length to help you hit the green in regulation.
+Utilizing an extra club to this false front green will be necessary.

 Favor the right side of this huge, undulating green.
-Any shot hit on right side of green will funnel towards center of green.
-Hole location will dramatically change club selection for the shot.
-Missing the green long is not a viable option.
+Any shot hit on right side of the green will funnel towards the center of the green.
+Hole location will dictate club selection.
+Hitting tee shot over the green is not a viable option.

-The toughest hole on the course.
-They didn't label this as the #1 handicap hole for nothing!
-The only par 4 on the front 9 of Palmer course over 400 yards.
-A blind tee shot hit into the fairway will leave a second shot over water from a downhill lie.
-The further right on the fairway, the flatter lie for your approach shot.
+The toughest hole on the Palmer according to the course raters.
+The only par 4 on the front 9 over 400 yards.
+A blind tee shot aimed to a downhill fairway will leave a 2nd shot over a pond from a downhill lie.
+The further right of the fairway, the flatter the lie for your approach shot.

-The second blind tee shot in as many holes.
-A straight tee shot to a plateau fairway will leave an approach shot to a long and narrow green.
-River on the left and OB on the right can make the tee shot demand precision.
+The second blind tee shot in as many holes but a more gratuitous landing area.
+A straight tee shot to a plateau fairway will leave an approach shot to a wide, shallow green that is uphill.
+Be cautious of the river on the left side of fairway and OB on the right.

-One of Arnold Palmer's favorite holes on the course.
-You won't want to use a driver unless you can bend it around the dogleg to the right.
-The green lies at the back of a dead-end box canyon so be careful on your approach shot.
+One of Mr. Palmer’s favorite holes on the course.
+You won’t want to necessarily use a driver unless you can fade the ball around the dogleg-right.
+The green lies at the back of a box canyon so be accurate with the approach shot.

-The flattest par 3 on the course with a shallow, but wide green.
-The prevailing wind makes this hole a lot longer than expected.
+The flattest par 3 on the course with a firm green makes the tee shot harder than it looks.
+The prevailing wind makes this hole a lot longer than the yardage.

-This may seem like a short par 4 but it's all uphill with a slight dogleg to the left.
-The shallow green atop a steep hill makes a player's approach shot hard to judge actual distance and also makes it harder to hold the green.
+This may seem like an innocent short, drivable par 4, but the topography is all uphill to a well protected green.
+The shallow green atop a steep hill makes the approach shot hard to judge the actual distance and can be difficult to hold the green.

-You'll definitely want to shoot for the middle of the fairway off the tee with an iron or fairway wood.
-Definitely hit an extra club to clear the bunker short of the green.
+This narrowing fairway gives the option of a fairway metal or hybrid off the tee.
+Definitely advisable to hit an extra club to the clear the bunker short of the elevated green.